microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/extension-anatomy.md

 An extension utilizing the new extensibility SDK will have several components that interact together and also with Visual Studio.

 ## Extension instance
 The starting point for each extension is an instance of `Microsoft.VisualStudio.Extensibility.Extension`.
-This instance contains the necessary methods for Visual Studio to query services provided by the extension and also provides virtual methods for extension to provide localized resourcs and extension owned local services to be shared between the components of the extension.
+This instance contains the necessary methods for Visual Studio to query services provided by the extension and also provides virtual methods for extension to provide localized resources and extension owned local services to be shared between the components of the extension.

 For simple extensions that don't require such services, a default implementation will be created by code generators at build time.
 See `SimpleRemoteCommandSample` extension for such an example.